lbte/factored-login/README.md

     `docker-compose up`

-    This will start the application and display logs in the terminal.
+    This will start the application and display logs in the terminal (keep the terminal or console open).

 6. Open a web browser and go to [http://localhost:3000](http://localhost:3000).
 This will open the web application in your browser.

     That's it!
 You can now use the web application to register, login, create skills for the user that's logged in and see them in a spyder chart.

-7. Whenever you want the application to stop running, go back to the terminal or command line and press they key combination `Ctrl + C`.
+7. Whenever you want the application to stop running, go back to the terminal or command line and press the key combination `Ctrl + C`.

 ## Author